We released a flexible plotting tool, sashimi_plot, for visualizing RNA-Seq data and MISO output. Check it out!

-Once all the samples have been summarized and all pairwise comparisons between samples have been made (as described in Summarizing MISO output and Detecting differentially expressed isoforms), the directories containing the raw MISO output files (files ending in .miso) can either be deleted or compressed for later use.
+Once all the samples have been summarized and all pairwise comparisons between samples have been made (as described in Summarizing MISO output and Detecting differentially expressed isoforms), space can be saved by archiving the MISO output for long-term storage.

-To compress directories containing raw MISO output files, a utility (currently only available in GitHub repository) called miso_zip.py can be used.
+To compress directories containing raw MISO output files, a utility called miso_zip can be used.
 For example, to compress the directory miso_output/ into and name the result mydata.misozip, use: